Home

 Learn to model SAXS or SANS data from hierarchical structures using shape-independent models.
 After the tutorial you should be able to:- Explain how to determine different structural levels from SAXS or SANS data.

-- Fit data with a combination of exponential functions and Guiner regions.
+- Fit data with a combination of exponential functions and Guinier regions.

 - Understand what structural information about the sample that can be derived from the fits.

-- Be able to fit using the unified fit model.
+- Fit SAXS or SANS data using the unified fit model.

 Introductory remarks